 Medical Internship in Goa India

-A fantastic opportunity to enhance your medical studies with some real life voluntary experience in Goa.
+A fantastic opportunity to enhance your medical studies with some real life voluntary experience in Goa for a minimum of 3 weeks.
 Aiming to cater for the needs of the local community, the project strives to deliver the most effective treatment possible while working within the confines of the hospital’s financial restraints and low resources.
 Included in the hospital’s work is the objective of improving the health of the inhabitants of the local community.

 Perfect for students with a medical background, you will work as an intern, under the guidance of a doctor, at a hospital that receives patients from all walks of life.
 Fully trained, English-speaking staff will be available to you at all times.
 Your day-to-day role at the hospital, located in the North Goan area, will depend on your experience and confidence.
 If you’re looking to get meaningful, authentic medical experience abroad as part of your studies, or during a gap year, this could be the project for you!